knight2995/knight2995/README.md

 ## Interest

-- Deep Learning (Vision, Health care) :green_heart:
+- Backend :heart: Spring-boot, Django, echo(go)
-- Image Processing :heart:
+- Linux(Cent OS, Ubuntu)
-- Backend :heart:
+- Docker
-- Golang :heart:
+- AWS

 <!--
 **knight2995/knight2995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.